Live with clarity, creativity, courage, and connection.

 I can help you learn to prioritize your own peace so that you have the energy to take care of yourself, help others, and be your best self.
 In that sense, therapy is a gift you give not only to yourself but to those you love most.

 RiverStone Wellness Center, 5905 Forest Place #230, Little Rock 72207.
-Self-pay, sliding scale, and workers compensation benefits only.
 Call 501-777-3200 or email info@riverstonewellnesscenter.com.

 Contact me for more information – and I’ll post updates here as they become available.